Coral Springs, Florida

 The city, officially chartered on July 10, 1963, was master-planned and primarily developed by Coral Ridge Properties, Inc., which was acquired by Westinghouse in 1966.
 The city's name is derived from the company's name, and was selected after several earlier proposals had been considered and rejected.
 Despite the name, there are no natural springs in the city; Florida's springs are found in the central and northern portions of the state.

 During the 1970s, 1980s, and 1990s the young city grew rapidly, adding over 35,000 residents each decade.
-Coral Springs has notably strict building codes, which are designed to maintain the city's distinctive aesthetic appeal.
+Coral Springs has strict building codes designed to maintain the city's distinctive aesthetic appeal.
 The city government's effective fiscal management has maintained high bond ratings, and the city has won accolades for its overall livability, its low crime rate, and its family-friendly orientation.

 History

 Coral Springs is a planned community.
 Prior to its incorporation as a city in July 1963, the area which is now Coral Springs was part of 20000 acre of marshy lands bought by Henry Lyons between 1911 and 1939.
 After several floods in 1947, Florida created the Central and Southern Florida Flood Control District (now the South Florida Water Management District).
 Canals and levees drained much of the area upon which Coral Springs was built.
 After the land was drained and cleared, most of the area was used as a bean farm.
 After Lyons' death in 1952, his heirs changed the focus to cattle.